Spriggan: Etymology

+Spriggan is pronounced /sprɪdʒən/ rather than /sprɪɡən/; the word is borrowed from the Cornish plural spyrysyon 'spirits'.

 In folklore

 Spriggans have often been depicted as grotesquely ugly, wizened old men with large childlike heads.
 They were said to be found at old ruins, cairns, and barrows guarding buried treasure.
 Although small in stature, they have often been considered to be the ghosts of giants and retained gigantic strength, and in one story collected by Robert Hunt, they showed the ability to swell to enormous size.
 Hunt associated these spirits with the hillfort known as Trencrom Hill in Cornwall.

 Spriggans were notorious for their unpleasant dispositions, and delighted in working mischief against those who offended them.
 They raised sudden whirlwinds to terrify travellers, sent storms to blight crops, and sometimes stole away mortal children, leaving their ugly changelings in their place.
 They were blamed if a house was robbed or a building collapsed, or if cattle were stolen.
 In one story, an old woman got the better of a band of spriggans by turning her clothing inside-out (turning clothing supposedly being as effective as holy water or iron in repelling fairies) to gain their loot.

 On Christmas Eve, spriggans met for a midnight Mass at the bottom of deep mines, and passersby could hear them singing.
 However, it was not spriggans but the buccas or knockers who were associated with tin mining, and who played a protective role towards the miners.

 Based on the collections of Robert Hunt and William Bottrell, Katharine Briggs characterized the spriggans as fairy bodyguards.
 The English Dialect Dictionary (1905) compared them to the trolls of Scandinavia.